 The first mention of acupuncture was in China about 2,000 years ago, though it’s believed people have been using acupuncture techniques as early as about 4,000 years ago.
 There are several different forms of acupuncture seen across the world today, but here we’ll focus on the type that’s most commonly used in the US: traditional Chinese acupuncture.

-According to traditional Chinese medicine (TCM), we all have an internal energy (called “qi”) that flows throughout our bodies, keeping everything healthy and functioning as normal.
+According to traditional East Asian Medicine (EAM), we all have an internal energy (called “qi”) that flows throughout our bodies, keeping everything healthy and functioning as normal.
 Health issues may arise if our internal energy gets blocked and isn’t able to flow properly.
 This is where acupuncture comes in: Acupuncture needles are placed at specific points in the body, depending on what health issue you’re experiencing, to help unblock that energy and send your body back to its normal healthy state.

 Licensed acupuncturist Amanda Moler, LAc, ABORM sees clients for fertility-specific treatment at her San Francisco-based clinic, Anchor Acupuncture & Wellness — where she says 80% of their clients are there for fertility.
 "Where the practice of Chinese medicine truly shines is in its unique ability to reach beyond these metrics behold our patients as part of nature: Beautiful complex ecosystems of body, mind, and spirit, worthy of reverence," Moler explains.
 "When I meet my patients from this inclusive, holistic perspective, all kinds of healing can happen — on the way to pregnancy or perhaps even paving the way for new life to take root."

-Our team is excited to keep tabs on this research as it evolves, and we'll always update our content as more clinical info emerges.
+As we detail the published findings in this space, we’ll make sure to point out these caveats as necessary.
+Acupuncture research is evolving as we write, with these caveats increasingly being addressed.
+Our team is excited to keep tabs on the research here, and we'll always update our content as more clinical info emerges.

-We dug into existing research to understand the demonstrated efficacy of fertility-specific acupuncture for a variety of fertility-related issues and conditions.
+We dug into existing research to understand the effects of fertility-specific acupuncture for a variety of fertility-related issues and conditions.
 Below, you'll find our biggest takeaways broken down by topic.

 Fertility and conception can be stressful, whether it’s alone or with a partner, or with or without using medical interventions.
 A few studies have looked at the impact on acupuncture and stress around the time of ART procedures, generally finding that it can lower stress levels (as compared to no intervention at all).

-Similarly, acupuncture (compared to nothing) may also lower levels of fertility-related stress in people diagnosed with infertility.
+Similarly, acupuncture (compared to usual care) may also lower levels of fertility-related stress in people diagnosed with infertility.
 Though there isn’t clear evidence that these reductions in stress directly translate to improved reproductive outcomes, taking care of your mental health is always a good thing.

 At Moler's clinic, she sees this benefit firsthand: "In this process, perceptions of stress diminish, anxieties transform into confidence, sleep improves — and fertility naturally is optimized," she explains.